 For an unofficial translation of the law click this link.

 About the author: Selman Salim Kesgin is a research fellow at Gazi University, in Turkey.
 He is currently doing his PhD in Public Administration.
 He has dual degree in Public Administration and Computer Sciences.
-Selman is also a Visiting Academic at COMPAS.
+Selman was also a Visiting Academic at COMPAS.